Aider-AI/aider/docs/ctags.md

 Most real code is not pure and self-contained.
 To understand and modify such code, you need to understand the rest of the repo and relevant external libraries.
 If you ask GPT to "switch all the print statements in Foo to use the logging system", it needs to see the code with the prints and also needs to understand how the logging system works.

-A simple solution is to send the entire codebase to GPT along with every change request.
+A simple solution is to send the **entire codebase** to GPT along with every change request.
 Now GPT has all the context!
 But even moderately sized projects won't all fit in the 8K GPT-4 context window.
-An improvement is to be selective, and hand pick which parts of the repo to send with each request.
+An improvement is to be selective, and hand pick which parts of the repo to send.
 For the example above, you could send the source file that contains Foo and the file that contains the logging subsystem.

 This works well, and is how `aider` previously worked.
 You manually choose which files to "add to the chat".